 You can watch videos from GraphConnect New York 2013 here: graphconnect.com/graphconnect-new-york-videos/

 London was also quite awesome with almost 200 attendees!
 We hosted two tracks in the morning and one in the afternoon and our GraphClinic was open all day.
 In honor of the 50th anniversary of the Dr. Who television series, we even brought in our very own TARDIS, much to the delight of Jim Webber and Ian Robinson (see right).

 Talks included Object Graph Mapping with Spring Data Neo4j 3, Neo4j Theory and Practice, Graph Adoption with Gamesys, The Power of Graphs to Analyze Biological Data, Adoption of a Graph Database in the Insurance Sector and In-Flight Asset Management with Neo4j.
-Click here to check out the entire agenda.

 Once again, graphs are everywhere!
 It was inspiring to hear how so many people were using graph databases for their unique use case.